google/data-layer-helper/README.md

 const helper = new DataLayerHelper(dataLayer);
 ```

-This helper object will listen for new messages on the given `dataLayer`.
+This helper object will listen for new messages on the given data layer.
 Each new message will be
 merged into the helper's **"abstract data model"**.
 This internal model object holds the most recent
 value for all keys which have been set on messages processed by the helper.

-You can retrieve values from the data model by using the helper's get() method:
+You can retrieve values from the data model by using the helper's `get()` method:

 ```js
 helper.get('category');   // Returns "Science".
 ```

-As mentioned above, messages passed onto the `dataLayer` can be hierarchical.
+As mentioned above, messages passed onto the data layer can be hierarchical.
 For example, a page
 author might push the following message, which has data multiple levels deep:

 ```js